4n3u/majsoul-monthTicket-auto/README.md

 <br/><br/>
 ## Setup Instructions

-1. Fork this project on GitHub.
+1. Fork this project on GitHub..
 2. Navigate to `Settings > Secrets and variables > Actions` in your forked project.
 3. Click `New repository secret`.
 4. For `Name`, enter `UID`, and for `Secret`, enter the `uid` value noted earlier, then click `Add secret`.